-4.3 Prohibited Conduct
+4.4 Prohibited Conduct

-4.3.1 Violations of this policy include acts of protected class discrimination, harassment, and retaliation within the meaning of Title VII, Title IV, Title VI, or related applicable laws.
+4.4.1 Violations of this policy include acts of protected-class discrimination, harassment, and retaliation within the meaning of Title VII of the Civil Rights Act of 1964, Title IV and Title VI of the Higher Education Amendments Act of 1972, or related applicable laws.

-4.3.2 The University shall respond promptly and effectively to reports of protected class discrimination, harassment, and retaliation and shall take appropriate action to stop and prevent the recurrence of such conduct on the complainant and/or the university community.
+4.4.2 The University shall respond promptly and effectively to reports of protected-class discrimination, harassment, and retaliation and shall take appropriate action to stop and prevent the recurrence of such conduct on the complainant and/or the university community.

-4.3.3 The University shall take steps to prevent retaliation and shall take strong, responsive action to threats or acts of retaliation.
+4.4.3 The University shall take steps to prevent retaliation and shall take strong, responsive action to threats or acts of retaliation.

-4.3.4 Individuals who, in bad faith, deliberately make false or malicious accusations of violation of this policy shall be subject to disciplinary action, up to and including termination of employment and/or expulsion from the University.
+4.4.4 Individuals who, in bad faith, deliberately make false or malicious accusations of violation of this policy shall be subject to disciplinary action, up to and including termination of employment and/or expulsion from the University.
 A finding of no violation by the investigator(s) does not in itself constitute proof of a false or malicious accusation.

-4.3.5 The University may discipline any person who is found to have violated this policy, up to and including termination of employment and/or expulsion from the University.
+4.4.5 The University may discipline any person who is found to have violated this policy, up to and including termination of employment and/or expulsion from the University.

-4.4 Investigations and Disciplinary Proceedings
+4.5 Investigations and Disciplinary Proceedings

-4.4.1 The University shall provide prompt, fair, and impartial investigations and disciplinary proceedings.
+4.5.1 The University shall provide prompt, fair, and impartial investigations and disciplinary proceedings.
 During these proceedings, both the complainant and the respondent shall be provided equitable rights and opportunities, as outlined in these procedures.

-4.4.2 The University is committed to ensuring that its resolution process is free from actual or perceived bias or conflicts of interest that would materially impact the outcome.
+4.5.2 The University is committed to ensuring that its resolution process is free from actual or perceived bias or conflicts of interest that would materially impact the outcome.
 University officials who are designated to conduct and/or participate in discrimination, harassment, or retaliation investigations or proceedings shall be trained on how to conduct these investigations or proceedings in a manner free from bias or intimidation.
 Officials shall also be trained to recognize and acknowledge any potential conflict of interest.
 Any party who believes there is bias or conflict of interest may submit a written request to remove the person from the process to the EO/AA Director or to the Associate Vice President of Human Resources.
 The written request should include the specific rationale as to why the requestor believes the bias or conflict could materially impact the outcome.

-4.4.3 Employees and students shall promptly participate in good faith in formal or informal internal administrative reviews and investigations related to this policy.
+4.5.3 Employees and students shall promptly participate in good faith in formal or informal reviews and investigations related to this policy.
 If either party fails to participate in good faith, the investigator(s) may make findings without the response of that party, potentially leading to an unfavorable outcome for that party.